joepuzzo/GettingStartedWithSailsAndAngular/README.md

 ```bash
 $ sails generate angular-controller home home
 ```
+Note that this command must be run from the project's root directory.

 If we run the `ls` command on the `assets/app/components/home` directory, you will see a new controller and a new view have been created!
 ```